exitshadow/SheJams2023/Technical Roadmap.md

 #### `NPC.cs`

+The UI provides an event button of advancing the lines of the dialogue.
+All NPCs do subscribe to this event and the triggered method(s) must check if the NPC is currently enabled.

 ##### Member variables

 Accessor: protected (children of the class can access it but not external scripts)

 Attribute `[SerializeField]` (otherwise it’s not going to show up in the inspector just as with private variables).

+- a boolean that checks if the dialogue is being played now

 ###### Global references